StackVista/stackstate-docs/setup/upgrading.md

 When executing a StackState upgrade, please be aware of the following:

 {% hint style="warning" %}
-Always read the version-specific upgrade notes at the end of this document before upgrading StackState.
+**Always read the version-specific upgrade notes at the end of this document before upgrading StackState.**
 {% endhint %}

 {% hint style="warning" %}
-Clearing the data in StackState will remove any configured permissions from the system.
+Clearing the data in StackState will **remove any configured permissions from the system**.
 {% endhint %}

 {% hint style="warning" %}